dmbarbour/wikilon/docs/ABCRT.md

 # ABC Runtime Design

-As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, with opportunity for LLVM or other JIT compilation.
-One motivation for the C interpreter is that I need a simple, low-level data representation for the LLVM JIT.
+As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, hopefully enabling LLVM or other JIT compilation.
+One motivation for a C interpreter is that I need a simple, obvious data representation for my LLVM JIT.
 I'll be using something very like the Lisp/Scheme representation, consisting mostly of simple pairs of words.

 It may be useful to also develop a command-line interface at this layer.
 I'm somewhat willing to encode Claw code and dictionaries at this level.